-- Vegetation acts like a natural armour of the soil its roots hold on to the soil while enriching it via liquid carbon, feeding the soil organisms all year round.
+- Vegetation acts as a natural armour of the soil.
+Its roots hold on to the soil while enriching it via liquid Carbon, feeding the soil organisms year-round.

-- It also filters water, which can clean up rivers, slowing down water cycle, reduce soil nutrients and losses due to erosion, thus increasing the soil’s resilience to drought and wet water conditions.
+- It also filters water, which can clean up rivers, slowing the water cycle, and reduce soil nutrients and losses due to erosion, thus increasing the soil’s resilience to drought and water conditions.

-He is also applying diversity planting resulting in pest-resistant crops and encourage insect biodiversity.
-Doing this eliminates the need for pesticides in his farm, he says.
+He is also applying diversity planting resulting in pest-resistant crops and encouraging insect biodiversity.
+Doing this eliminates the need for pesticides on his farm, he says.

 He is quite amazed at what good farming practices can do and believes that soil health can contribute to curbing New Zealand’s carbon emissions.

 Black, R. (2019, September 17).
 Here are three farmers who are taking action on climate change [news].
 Retrieved https://www.stuff.co.nz/business/farming/115485719/collateral-good-farmers-address-emissions-and-productivity